thalperi/nodebit/docs/technical/css-grid-security-guide.md

-# CSS Grid Security Management System
+# CSS Grid Dashboard Layout System

 **Warning: Nodebit is in early development.
-The security tab layout and features are incomplete and subject to change.**
+The dashboard layout and features are incomplete and subject to change.**

 For analysis, issues, and recommendations, see [security-tab-layout-analysis.md](./security-tab-layout-analysis.md).

 ## Overview

-The Nodebit security management system uses CSS Grid for the layout of DIDs and ACLs.
-This document is the canonical source for all grid and layout implementation details for the security tab.
+The Nodebit dashboard uses CSS Grid for the entire layout system - all tabs, their contents, and child components.
+This document is the canonical source for all grid and layout implementation details across the entire dashboard.

 ## Recent Improvements (Latest Session)